rpkilby/jsonfield/README.rst

 Python 3 & Django 1.7 supported!

-**Use PostgreSQL?** 1.0.0 introduced a breaking change to the underlying data type, so if you were using < 1.0.0 please see https://github.com/bradjasper/django-jsonfield/issues/57
+**Use PostgreSQL?** 1.0.0 introduced a breaking change to the underlying data type, so if you were using < 1.0.0 please see before upgrading https://github.com/bradjasper/django-jsonfield/issues/57

 Install
 -------